Skip to content

 Overview of JSON in SplashKit

 SplashKit simplifies the process of working with JSON files in your games.
-Functions are provided for reading JSON files, so that we can easily read values and load configurations or game data.
-Additional functions are provided for writing JSON files, so that we can save configurations and game data.
+It provides functions for reading JSON files, allowing us to easily retrieve values and load configurations or game data.
+Additionally, it offers functions for writing JSON files, enabling us to save configurations and game data.

 Getting Started with JSON in SplashKit